brynjen/image-editor/QWEN_IMAGE_EDIT_INTEGRATION.md

 ## Overview

-This document outlines the implementation plan for integrating qwen-image-edit (or qwen2-vl-7b-instruct) as a local Docker service that communicates with our Serverpod backend.
-The goal is to enable real-time AI-powered image editing through our existing Flutter frontend.
+This document outlines the implementation plan for integrating **DFloat11 compressed Qwen-Image-Edit** as a local Docker service that communicates with our Serverpod backend.
+The DFloat11 compression reduces the model size by **32%** (from 41GB to 28GB) while maintaining 100% accuracy, making it suitable for consumer hardware with 24-32GB RAM.

 ## Architecture